 Council shall ensure adequate archaeological assessment and consult appropriate government agencies, including Ministry of Tourism, Culture and Sport, and the Cemeteries Regulation Unit of the Ministry of Government and Consumer Services, when an identified and marked or unmarked cemetery is affected by land use development.
 Marked and unmarked private family burial plots, where known, shall be registered with the Provincial Cemeteries Registrar and identified in the Zoning By-law.
-Marked and unmarked private family burial plots is preserved.
+Marked and unmarked private family burial plots shall be preserved.

 The Town recognizes that within the boundaries of the Town, there may be marine archaeological remains.
-Prior to approving a development proposal, where there is a high potential for marine archaeological resources, the Town will require a marine archaeological survey to be conducted by a licenced marine archaeologist to the satisfaction of the Town and the Province, pursuant to the Ontario Heritage Act.
+Prior to approving a development proposal, where there is a high potential for marine archaeological resources, the Town will require a marine archaeological survey to be conducted by a licensed marine archaeologist to the satisfaction of the Town and the Province, pursuant to the Ontario Heritage Act.
 Any marine archaeological resource that is identified must be reported to the Province immediately.
 The Ministry shall determine whether the resource shall be left in situ or may be removed through excavation, by a licensed marine archaeologist under the direction of the Province.

-The Town will ensure the interests of Indigenous communities are considered in conserving cultural heritage and archaeological resources, and in undertaking an Archaeological Management Master Plan or Cultural Heritage Plan.
+The Town shall engage with Indigenous communities and consider their interests when identifying, protecting and managing cultural heritage and archaeological resources.
+The Town shall consult with Indigenous communities when developing and implementing an Archaeological Management Plan or Cultural Heritage Plan.

-4.2 NATURAL HERITAGE FEATURES
+4.2 NATURAL HERITAGE SYSTEM

-The Town of Kingsville encourages the protection and enhancement of its Natural Heritage System, including natural heritage features and associated linkages.
-Schedule "B" identifies many of the significant natural heritage features that represent a legacy of the natural landscape of the municipality and as a result have important environmental and social values for this and future generations.
-The table below provides the natural heritage classifications based on the Provincial Policy Statement, along with their land use classification within this Plan and identifies adjacent land provisions.
+The Town of Kingsville encourages the protection and enhancement of its Natural Heritage System, including natural heritage resources and associated linkages, which builds on the natural heritage system established in the County of Essex Official Plan and the Essex Region Natural Heritage System Strategy, 2013 (ERNHSS).
+The Town's natural heritage resources represent a legacy of the natural landscape of the municipality and as a result have important environmental and social values for this and future generations.